Pale of Settlement: Jewish life in the Pale

-The concentration of Jews in the Pale, coupled with Tsar Alexander III's "fierce hatred of the Jews", and the rumors that Jews had been involved in the assassination of his father Tsar Alexander II, made them easy targets for pogroms and anti-Jewish riots by the majority population.
+The concentration of Jews in the Pale, coupled with Tsar Alexander III's "fierce hatred of the Jews", and the rumors that Jews had been involved in the assassination of his father, Alexander II, made them easy targets for pogroms and anti-Jewish riots by the majority population.
 These, along with the repressive May Laws, often devastated whole communities.
 Though attacks occurred throughout the existence of the Pale, particularly devastating Russian pogroms occurred from 1881 to 1883 and from 1903 to 1906, targeting hundreds of communities, assaulting thousands of Jews, and causing considerable property damage.

-Most Jews could not engage in agriculture due to the nature of the Pale, and were thus predominantly merchants, artisans, and shopkeepers.
+Jews typically could not engage in agriculture due to restrictions on Jews owning land and farming in the Pale, and were thus predominantly merchants, artisans, and shopkeepers.
 This made poverty a serious issue among the Jews.
 However, a robust Jewish community welfare system arose; by the end of the 19th century nearly 1 in 3 Jews in the Pale were being supported by Jewish welfare organizations.
 This Jewish support system included, but was not limited to, providing free medicine to the poor, giving dowries to poor brides, kosher food to Jewish soldiers, and education to orphans.

 One outgrowth of the concentration of Jews in a circumscribed area was the development of the modern yeshiva system.
 Prior to the Pale, schools to study the Talmud were a luxury.
 This began to change when the rabbi Chaim of Volozhin began a sort of national-level yeshiva.
 In 1803, he founded the Volozhin Yeshiva and began to attract large number of students from around the Pale.
 The Tsarist authorities were not pleased with the school and sought to make it more secular, eventually closing it in 1879.
 The authorities re-opened it in 1881, but required all teachers to have diplomas from Russian institutions and to teach Russian language and culture.
 This requirement was not only untenable to the Jews, but essentially impossible, and the school closed for the last time in 1892.
 Regardless, the school had great impact: its students went on to form many new yeshivas in the Pale, and reignited the study of the Talmud in Russia.